Course guide of Basic Experimental Techniques (2671113)

 Theory

+Chapter 2.
 The Scientific Method.
+The scientific method.
 Types of experiments.
 Organizational structure for methodical experimentation.
-Experimental procedure.
+Experimental procedures.
 Scientific publications.

+Chapter 3.
+Elements of Descriptive Statistics.
 Introduction.
-Tabulation of a quantitative sample.
-Frequency distribution.
-Graphical representation.
-Fundamental statistics: Mode, arithmetic mean, median, quartiles, and percentiles.
+Tabulation of quantitative samples.
+Frequency distributions.
+Graphical representations.
+Fundamental statistics: mode, arithmetic mean, median, quartiles, and percentiles.
 Variance and standard deviation.

 Practice

-The course begins with the completion of a "Practice 0".
-This involves an introduction to the instrumentation available in the laboratory and a detailed experiment, including basic principles for writing a scientific report.
-To achieve this goal, the first practice sessions will cover LaTeX processing, spreadsheet programs, and graphical representation software that will be used throughout the course.
+The course begins with the completion of a "Practice 0," which involves an introduction to the instrumentation available in the laboratory and a detailed experiment, including basic principles for writing a scientific report.
+To support this, the first practice sessions will cover LaTeX processing, spreadsheet programs, and graphical representation software that will be used throughout the course.

 Throughout the semester, students will typically work in pairs to complete one of the following laboratory practices each week: